eds35016/5-Ribo-seq-Modeling-Scripts/README.md

       initiation_rate_avg: rate at which new ribosomes are added to the transcript on average

 RiboSimFinal.py: Generates three separate sets of simulated data based on the method from RiboSimPoisson.py.
 The initiation_rate_avg of the three datasets will differ by the amount set for model_deviation.
-Then outputs individual dotplots and a poisson regression line for each individual dataset and one with all models combined for comparison.
+Then outputs individual dotplots (same as histogram, just avoids potential binning errors) and a poisson regression line for each individual dataset and one with all models combined for comparison.

   Params: